mikeizbicki/NovichenkoBot/README.md

 FIXME:
 At 0100 on Jan 1st, I added more languages to the keywords file.
 These languages need to be rescanned for keywords.
 Some key langauges like Russian,Chinese,Japanese,Korean are all missing.
 We also need to continue to add more keywords.

+Things to fix:
+1. db system catalog locations
+1. more separation of concerns with